alamedyang/magedocs/docs/hint_systems.md

 # Hint Systems

 Chapter 1 utilized a hints system.
-Whenever a player engaged with an [entity](entities) involving a quest, a hint value was [set](state) so the entity designated to be the "hint man" could provide a hint for the player.
+Whenever a player engaged with an [entity](entities) involving a quest, a hint value was [set](state) so the [entity](entities) designated to be the "hint man" could provide a hint for the player.

 There were two methods we used to do this, and both are viable.
-Depending on how many hints (or equivalent behavior) you'll need to manage, you might use either method.
+Depending on how many hints (or similar behavior) you'll need to manage, you might use either method.

 ## Save Flag Hints